rakesh-cpu/CRUDoperation-using-Nodejs/README.md

-# CURDoperation-using-Nodejs
+# CRUDoperation-using-Nodejs
-Built a API using nodejs which performs CURD operations using express
+Built an API using node.js which performs CRUD operations using express